 - To get dinner on the table super fast, I recommend preparing the chicken and red enchilada sauce recipe ahead of time so that all you have to do is assemble the enchiladas when meal times rolls around.

-- If you’d like to make this recipe even quicker, you can skip step number one (the part about cooking the chicken breasts) and instead sub in 3 cups of rotisserie chicken or pre-cooked shredded chicken.
+- If you’d like to make this recipe even quicker, you can skip step number one (the part about cooking the chicken breasts) and instead sub in 3 cups of store-bought rotisserie chicken or pre-cooked shredded chicken.

 Recipe FAQs